XVIIarcano/Galileo-Microscope/Mods/Optical/Fine focus stage (untested)/readme.md

 ![/Mods/Optical/Fine%20focus%20stage%20(untested)/render.png](/Mods/Optical/Fine%20focus%20stage%20(untested)/render.png)

 This modified stage allows a movement of about 0.6 mm moving the control lever over the span of about 75°.
-For reference, it corresponds to 1/6 of a turn of the coarse focusing wheel using the defasult 3.8 mm pitch thread.
+For reference, it corresponds to 1/6 of a turn of the coarse focusing wheel using the default 3.8 mm pitch thread.
 You can modify the CAD file to increase the slope and get a coarser movement, while I do not recommend going much lower than that, even if decreasing the layer height of your print you theoretically could.

 Mechanically, this is achieved by sliding a disk with sloped surfaces in order to lift the entire main focuser mechanism, while springs in the three corners keep the system under tension and prevent binding.